 What does a PhD student do when given a gift card to go shopping?
 Ask for clothing recommendations and analyze the results!

-So, I wrote a short Python script that for each item, scrapes the following info: brand name, item name, color, online storage status, warehouse storage status, price, rating, description, and color.
+So, I wrote a short Python script that for each item, scrapes the following info: brand name, item name, color, online storage status, warehouse storage status, price, rating, and description.
 This information wasn’t available for each item.
 With the most available information, here’s what I discovered about her recommendations for me.

-Most clothing items were for around 1,000SEK (~€99).
+Most clothing items were for around 1,000 SEK (~€99).
 The price distribution is as below.

 Most of her favorite items were long sleeves, followed by short sleeves, shirts and jackets.

-If I were to look go around the department store myself, where would I start?
+If I were to go around the department store myself, where would I start?
 I grouped the items by their brand name.
 The clear winner is ‘John Henric’.

+Now I know which brands she likes on me.
+The next question is, what colors should I go for?
 I’m not a fan of complicated color names (what is moonstruck or mole mel??).
 I took the fancy names and converted them to ‘regular’ colors.
 I took each color and plotted it in proportion to its frequency in the data.
-The results were clear, I should wear greens and browns.
+The results were clear: I should wear greens and browns.

-The perfect clothing item would be for a long sleeve from John Henric in either green or brown, and might cost around €90.
+The perfect clothing item would be a long sleeve from John Henric in either green or brown, and might cost around €90.

-If I don’t buy an expensive item, I could also optimize the use of the gift card by buying the most number of items while sticking to my budget.
+If I don’t buy an expensive item, I could also optimize the use of the gift card by buying the greatest number of items while sticking to my budget.
 So I wrote a simple function that finds how many (and which) items I could buy within a given budget.
-For example, for 3000SEK or approx €300, I could have bought all of the following:
+For example, for 3,000 SEK or approx €300, I could have bought all of the following:

 Overall, shopping has become much more enjoyable now that I can run some code on it.